matrix-org/matrix.org/content/blog/2026/02/2026-02-06-fosdem-wrap-up.md

 - Contributions to the [sticker and emoji MSC](https://github.com/matrix-org/matrix-spec-proposals/pull/2545)
 - A bot that takes images posted in a specific room and prints them on a [receipt printer](https://wiki.chrpaul.de/web_of_things:fosdem_2026)
 - The [Matrix Conference 2026 website](https://2026.matrix.org/) and [Call for Proposals](https://cfp.2026.matrix.org/matrix-conference-2026/cfp) launch
-- But also discussions about [MSC4256](https://github.com/matrix-org/matrix-spec-proposals/pull/4256), the MLS mode for Matrix.
+- But also discussions about [MSC4256](https://github.com/matrix-org/matrix-spec-proposals/pull/4256), the MLS mode for Matrix

 You can watch [the recording of our live stream](https://www.youtube.com/watch?v=U_YdrcrWw8M) to catch up with all the ideas people had!
 Some projects succeeded, some projects didn’t, but we’re happy about the outcome: in all cases people *tried* to create something new or to contribute to an existing project.
-In all cases people have learnt along the way, and that was the main point of the hackathon.
+In each instance, participants learned along the way, which was the primary goal of the hackathon.

 Additionally, an attendee raised an important point.
 They said: “I came with questions, I expected to meet factions who want to solve the problem differently, but we could talk the problem through and make progress”.
 This is a real testament to the utility of such events, and we can only encourage more organizations to join the Foundation so we can make even more of these.

-After the presentations, we had a chill out evening with dinner sponsored by Element, with Spezi and other drinks still sponsored by Famedly.
+After the presentations, we had a chill out evening with dinner sponsored by Element, with Spezi and other drinks sponsored by Famedly.
 Everyone had earned their one-time edition Matrix Cap!

 ![A picture of about a thousand people in a room, looking at the camera and smiling.
 All of them are wearing Matrix hats.](/blog/img/2026-02-06-fosdem-hackathon-group.webp)